Relation Between G and g

 (ii) Depth below the surface of the earth

 Now for this situation, let's suppose an object of mass m is kept at a depth of d below the earth's surface.
-Its distance from the centre of the Earth is (R − d).
+Its distance from the center of the Earth is (R − d).
 This mass is located on the outer surface of the Inner solid sphere.
-Gravitational pull on a The mass within a spherical shell is always zero.
-Consequently, the Objects experience gravitational attraction mainly because Inner solid sphere
+The gravitational pull on a mass within a spherical shell is always zero.
+Consequently, the Objects experience gravitational attraction mainly because the Inner solid sphere

 Here, M represents the mass of the entire sphere of radius R.

-Now, the force of gravity on object at depth d
+Now, the force of gravity on an object at a depth d

 Since,